cyb3rn1k0/WorkingWithWorks/README.md

 - The built-in UI posts to `/api/upload` and falls back to `/upload` for compatibility with the report.
 - Search matches **title and composer** strings.
-- Bootstrap is loaded via CDN; if you need completely offline use, copy Bootstrap CSS locally.
+- Bootstrap is loaded via CDN; if you need a completely offline use, copy Bootstrap CSS locally.